top of page

 Request a bee removal

 Complete the form below and we'll be in touch.
 Please note that we service Canberra and surrounds only (subject to biosecurity restrictions).
-Alternatively, text or call 0424 273 134 or email us on cbrbeecollective@gmail.com
+Alternatively, text or call 0424 273 134 or email us at cbrbeecollective@gmail.com

 Upload File